edchat/deliteful-StarRating-build/README.md

 });
 ```

-Or you can load the "deliteful-StarRating-build/layer" with a script tag, and without the extra require
+Or you can load the "deliteful-StarRating-build/layer" with a script tag, and without the extra require for `"deliteful-StarRating-build/layer"`
 ```
 <script src="bower_components/deliteful-StarRating-build/layer.js"></script>
 ```